 Once your first row is complete, start on the next length of lining paper, and repeat until your wall is complete.

 Leave a gap of approximately 1mm between each row of lining paper to prevent the paper overlapping and forming a ridge on the wall.
 Once your wall or room is fully lined, you will need to wait twenty-four hours before you add the wallpaper so that the lining paper has time to set.

-The next step for you will be to hang your wallpaper, so why not make sure that you have the highest quality wallpaper affordable by perusing our selection of wallpaper from Preston, or our wallpaper from Lancaster.
+The next step for you will be to hang your wallpaper, so why not make sure that you have the highest quality wallpaper affordable by visiting our wallpaper shop near Preston and Lancaster?
 Getting your room prepared for beautiful wallpaper is easy when you follow a thorough guide!